wax911/anime-scrobbler/README.md

 # Anime Scrobbler (_for research purposes of course_)

-Yet another potentially useless utility to automatically download missing shows from your anilist list.
+Just an automation utility for fun, ~~potentially useless?~~  to download missing shows from your [AniList](https://anilist.co) collection not present in a plex media server.

 ## Dependencies